Synthetixio/synthetix/docs/contracts/index.md

 [`ProxyERC20`](ProxyERC20.md) | A proxy contract which explicitly supports the ERC20 interface.
 [`Proxyable`](Proxyable.md) | An abstract contract designed to work with the [Synthetix proxy](Proxy.md).
 [`ExchangeRates`](ExchangeRates.md) | The Synthetix exchange rates contract which supplies token prices to all contracts that need them.
 [`Depot`](Depot.md) | A vendor contract that allows users to exchange their ETH for sUSD or SNX, or their sUSD for SNX.
-It also allows users to deposit SNX to be sold in exchange for sUSD.
+It also allows users to deposit Synths to be sold in exchange for ETH.
 [ArbRewarder](ArbRewarder.md) | A contract which automates the process of arbitraging the ETH/sETH price on UniSwap through Synthetix conversion functions.

 ### Utility